factorhouse/kpow-streams-agent/README.md

 # Integration

-In your application, at the point where you start your KafkaStreams instance:
+In your application, just before you start your KafkaStreams instance:

 * Create a new [io.operatr.kpow.StreamsRegistry](https://github.com/operatr-io/kpow-streams-agent/blob/main/src/java/io/operatr/kpow/StreamsRegistry.java) instance.
-* Register both your KafkaStreams and Topology instances with it.
+* Register your KafkaStreams and Topology instances with the StreamsRegistry.

-The StreamsRegistry captures metadata about your Kafka Streams application and produces snapshots to the `__oprtr_snapshot_state` topic once every minute.

-To instrument a Kafka Streams application, create a new instance of a `StreamsRegistry` and register your `KafkaStreams` + `Topology` instances against it.

 ```java
 import io.operatr.kpow.StreamsRegistry;